tajwarfahim/paprika/README.md

 bash run_evaluation.sh
 ```

-Please change the parameters within ``run_evaluation.sh'' if you want to change the task group, or the exact set of tasks you want to run evaluations on.
+Please change the parameters within "run_evaluation.sh" if you want to change the task group, or the exact set of tasks you want to run evaluations on.

 **Run Supervised Finetuning**

 Our supervised finetuning dataset can be found in this [link](https://huggingface.co/datasets/ftajwar/paprika_SFT_dataset).
-Please download the dataset, and update the local paths within the bash script ``run_supervised_finetuning.sh'', and then run it.
+Please download the dataset, and update the local paths within the bash script "run_supervised_finetuning.sh", and then run it.
 Our default code uses 8 L40S GPUs and 400GB of memory, but adjust the script accordingly if you have a different amount of resources.

 ```
 bash run_supervised_finetuning.sh